Waverly Hills Sanatorium is a massive abandoned

 was originally designed for workers that could easily access the

 top of the hill.
-It also raised food, medications and other
+It also had rail tracks and a cable system

 things that the hospital needed.
 Over time however high

-mortality rate forced the administration of the hospital to use
+mortality rate forced the administration of the Waverly Hills

 the tunnel for lowering bodies down the slope of the hill.
 It